This post may contain affiliate links. Read the full disclosure here.

 It is up to us to do the research, stay educated, and make the best choices for our families!

-Today, I’m showing you how to make the switch to a non-toxic laundry routine and take your families health into your own two hands!
+Today, I’m showing you how to make the switch to a non-toxic laundry routine and take your family’s health into your own two hands!

-How to make the switch to a non-toxic laundry routine
+How do you switch to a non-toxic laundry routine?

 The first step to making the switch to a non-toxic laundry routine is to familiarize yourself with common toxic ingredients.
 You need to know the names of the ingredients you should be avoiding or you’ll be completely lost through the whole process.